The ultimate step in exploring an assembly is exporting it to a Visual Studio project so that you can browse the source code, build and debug it.

 Independently of the original programming language, which was used in the assembly, the exported project is created using C#.

-- Right-click on an assembly in the Assembly Explorer and choose Export to Project in the context menu.
+- Select an assembly in the Assembly Explorer and click Export to Project on the toolbar, or choose Export to Project in the context menu.

 Export to Project dialog box that appears,